FuelRats/eslint-config-fuelrats/packages/eslint-plugin/docs/rules/no-mixed-access-class-members.md

 ## When Not To Use It

-If you do not use private class members then you can safely disable this rule.
+If you do not use private class members, or do not consider private and public names to be substantially similar, then you may safely disable this rule.

 ## Further Reading